steven-phun/JavaScript-Projects/16x16-Sudoku-Solver/README.md

 ## [16x16 Sudoku Solver](https://steven-phun.github.io/Steven-Phun/16x16-Sudoku-Solver)

+Project Summary

+- Solve any 16x16 Sudoku or attempt to solve this classic puzzle yourself.

 Project Inspiration

-- My professor had Sudoku puzzles on his door for anyone to solve
+- My professor had Sudoku puzzles on his door for anyone to solve.

 Project Difficulties

-- Learning a new language, JavaScript
+- Syntax and semantics of a new programming language, JavaScript.

-- Little experience with CSS prior

-Developed in

-- HTML
-- CSS
-- JavaScript
+- Implementing a recursive backtracking algorithm.